If you’re from Blantyre, you are familiar with this word.

-There’s a mountain in Mocambique called Chiperoni.
-And when the winds blow the clouds over this mountain, the Shire Highlands get chiperoni weather.
+There’s a mountain in Mocambique called Chiperoni or sometimes spelled Chiperone.
+When the winds blow the clouds over this mountain, the Shire Highlands get chiperoni weather.

 Sometimes chiperoni forces a change in travel plans.
 The constant drizzle can turn gravel roads into a soap-like mud adventure.